danilmakarow/nodejs-http2/README.md

 command: NOTIFY
 ```

+To

-Headers `service` and `command` required for internal routing, so application's connection could easily be changed to ws.
+Headers `service` and `command` required for the internal routing, so application's connection could be easily changed to the ws.

 ### DB schema:
-App's mongoDB configuration requires next collections to work properly:
+App was configured to connect to the hosted DB cluster.
+MongoDB schema:
 ```
 DB name: company
 ```